FBCLIT/OpenTextApi/README.md

 ### Uploading a File

 OpenText does not support uploading files normally through POST requests.
-It only supports actual file uploads through asynchronous JavaScript requests.
+It only supports streamed file uploads through asynchronous JavaScript requests.

 To perform a file upload, you **must** place the file on the web server server in your OpenText configured `Uploads` directory.
 This directory